 1. Wait for Lumber to Dry

-Ideally, you want the moisture level in the wood to be between 12% – 15% before applying any type of finishing.
-How long it takes wood to dry to that level will depend on a number of factors including: how wet the wood was when you got it, how warm it is outside, and the general humidity levels.
-In the spring, it could take a few months for the wood to dry enough to accept stain, while the middle of summer, it might only take a week.
+Ideally, you want the moisture level in the wood to be between 12% – 15% before applying any finishing.
+How long it takes wood to dry to that level will depend on several factors, including how wet the wood was when you got it, how warm it is outside, and the general humidity levels.
+During the spring, it could take a few months for the wood to dry enough to accept stain, while in the middle of summer, it might only take a week.

 Put a small amount of water on the wood.
 If the water soaks into the wood, it’s ready for finishing; however, if the water pools, the wood is still too wet to apply stain or protectant.

 Dressed Douglas Fir has been machine-smoothed.
 At The WoodSource, all of our Douglas Fir timbers have run through the planer, and in some applications (like mantels), they have also been sanded.

 If you order Douglas Fir timbers that have not been sanded (for example, pergola posts), you’ll want to take the time to sand the surface lightly.
 Sanding raises the grain, and allows the stain (or other finishing liquid) to penetrate the wood properly.

 We recommend sanding all four sides with 60 to 80-grit sandpaper.
 You can sand the surface by hand or with a palm sander – just make sure to not over sand!
 Doing so will result in a polished surface that won’t absorb stain as readily.

 There are many different finishing options, and they vary in quality.
 Make sure to choose the proper finish for your project.
 For outdoor applications you want to choose a finish that will protect the wood from wear and tear and environmental damage from UV rays, water, and insects.